DiegoRodriguez2018/traffic-counter-API/README.md

 ```

 #### GET /API-1/top-half-hour-periods
 Returns topThreeHalfHourPeriods property, which refers to a sequence of lines where each line represents one of the top three half and hour periods on record.
-In other words, the periods with more traffic recorded in the input file.
+In other words, the top three periods with more traffic recorded in the input file.
 ```JSON
 {
   "data": {